gustavodamazio/mdir-run/README.md

 ## Usage

-You can run mdir-run using command-line flags or interactively:
+You can run mdir-run using command-line flags, interactively, or with the GUI:

 ### Command-Line Mode